ywu1011/ywu1011.github.io/README.md

 * `XGBoost`, while currently underperforming, has the potential to outperform with proper tuning and is often favored for large-scale, high-dimensional datasets.

 All models show difficulties in predicting the minority class, particularly Ridge Regression.
 The confusion matrix and classification report suggest that while the models perform well overall, there are still misclassifications, particularly with false positives and false negatives.
-While Random Forest and XGBoost perform better, additional techniques like SMOTE (Synthetic Minority Oversampling Technique) or hyperparameter tuning (e.g., scale_pos_weight) could further improve results.